-- 1. If the person who has been victimized and who is or was under the influence of alcohol or drugs or in violation of any other Code of Conduct violation at either the time of the incident or at the time s/he makes the report, s/he will not be charged with an alcohol or drug violation (unless involving distribution) either through the criminal or College Student Conduct Process. - 2.
+- 1. If the person who has been victimized and who is or was under the influence of alcohol or drugs or in violation of any other Code of Conduct violation at either the time of the incident or at the time they make the report, they will not be charged with an alcohol or drug violation (unless involving distribution) either through the criminal or College Student Conduct Process. - 2.
 Staff from the Women's Center will assist and accompany a student in filing whatever type of complaint(s) a survivor chooses to pursue. - 3.
 Disclosure of an incident of sexual violence at an event such as Take Back the Night will not trigger an investigation. - 4.
 A request for confidentiality from the complaining party may limit the College's ability to respond to the incident.